kitmeng/kitmeng.github.io/_posts/2014-12-28-toyota-raya-isnt-raya-without.markdown

 ---

 <p class="textindent">
 	What makes Raya <i>raya</i>?
-For this project, I designed 5 unique Raya packets, each potraying a different scene from the Raya festivities.
+For this project, I designed 5 unique Raya packets, each representing a key scene from the Raya festivities.
 </p>

 <p>